- Tomato hornworms are very large caterpillars that have a "horn-like" tail that gives them their name.

 How to protect your plants from tomato hornworms

-Check plants at least twice per week during the summer to check for tomato hornworms.
+Check plants for tomato hornworms at least twice per week during the summer.

 Remove weeds regularly

-- Remove weeds frequently to reduce the number of sites where worms can lay eggs.
+- Remove weeds to reduce the number of sites where worms can lay eggs.

 - Till the soil after harvest to destroy burrowing caterpillars and pupae.